The discovery of cells marked a significant milestone in the history of biology.

 Matthias Schleiden and Theodor Schwann (19th Century): The German botanist Matthias Schleiden and the German physiologist Theodor Schwann formulated the cell theory in the 19th century.
 Schleiden concluded that all plants are composed of cells, and Schwann extended this idea to animals.
 The cell theory states that:

-Rudolf Virchow (1855): The German physician Rudolf Virchow contributed to the cell theory by emphasizing the idea of cell division and stating "omnis cellula e cellula," which means "every cell originates from another existing cell."
+Rudolf Virchow (1855): The German physician Rudolf Virchow contributed to the cell theory by emphasising the idea of cell division and stating "omnis cellula e cellula," which means "every cell originates from another existing cell."
 This concept further solidified the understanding that cells are the fundamental units of life.

 1. Cells as Building Blocks: Cells are the fundamental units of all living organisms, serving as the building blocks of life.